Fredric Wertham: Legacy

 Wertham's papers (including the manuscript to the unpublished The War on Children) were donated to the Library of Congress and are held by the Manuscript Division.
 They were made available for use by scholars for research on May 20, 2010.
 A register of the papers has been prepared that displays the eclectic reach of Wertham's interests.

 In 2014, documentary filmmaker Robert A. Emmons Jr. produced the documentary Diagram for Delinquents, which details the complicated and controversial history of Fredric Wertham and comic books in the 1940s and 1950s.
 The film's goal was to create a more complex picture of Wertham than what had previously been depicted in comic book documentaries.

-His activism was cited in the 2011 US Supreme Court decision Brown v.
+His activism was cited in the 2011 US supreme court decision Brown v.
 Entertainment Merchants Association.

-Wertham was satirized as a Dr. Bertham who was kidnapped and turned into a monster by a mad scientist in Seaboard's Brute #2 (April 1975).
+Wertham was satirized as a Dr. Bertham who was kidnapped and turned into a monster by a mad scientist in Seaboard's Brute No. 2 (April 1975).

-Issue #1 of Bongo Comics' Radioactive Man shows comics from a young boy's collection that satirize Wertham's negative view of comic books.
+Issue No. 1 of Bongo Comics' Radioactive Man shows comics from a young boy's collection that satirize Wertham's negative view of comic books.
 These include Crime Does Pay (violence and gore); Headlights (women with ludicrously pointed breasts); Stab (pathological fixation on eye injuries); and Tales of Revolting Filth (pretty much subsuming every other category).
 Wertham himself is also parodied in the issue.

-According to the supplementary material of the HBO series Watchmen, Fredric Wertham created a system for cataloging the mental states of costumed adventurers.
-The existence of the Wertham spectrum in the Watchmen universe implies that in a setting where comic book superheroes never caught on because real superheroes existed, Wertham's focus shifted from the psychology and effects of fictional superheroes to real ones.
+According to the supplementary material of the HBO series Watchmen, within that fictional universe Fredric Wertham created a system for cataloging the mental states of costumed adventurers.

+The character of Doctor Fredreich "Werthers" on the last season of the CW show Riverdale is based on Wertham.

+Wertham makes an appearance in the fifth book of Dav Pilkey's Cat Kid Comic Club series in the short comic book I Am Dr. Fredric Wertham written by the character Melvin.